shupershuff/Diablo2RLoader/README.md

 **A:** The script needs to run as admin in order to kill the "Check for Other instances" process handle and to be able to rename your D2r windows once launched.
 The script uses the names of these Windows to detect which accounts are currently active.

 **Q:** I get 2FA/MFA Battlenet prompts on my screen but even though I approve, when the game loads it won't show online characters.<br>
-**A:** Bad news here sorry, Diablo does not work with MFA enabled when launching the game from a shortcut with parameters.
-Blame Blizzard, their MFA solution overall isn't great either.
+**A1:** Bad news here sorry, Diablo does not work with MFA enabled when launching the game from a shortcut with parameters.
+Blame Blizzard, their MFA solution overall isn't great either.<br>
+**A2:** That said, it is possible to connect if you utilise the Auth Token method instead of Parameters.
+You need to set this up (See Auth Token steps in [Setup Your Accounts](#3-setup-your-accounts)) and enable in config.xml by changing 'AuthenticationMethod' option from "Parameter" to "Token".

 **Q:** I would like to say "Thankyou".
 How do I do that?<br>
 **A:** Please pay my entire mortgage.
 Thanks in advance.
 Or [D2JSP funny money](https://forums.d2jsp.org/gold.php?i=1328510).
 Or your [local animal charity](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 Or just a message to say thanks.
 It's rewarding to me to know that this is helping people :)<br>